 Being pregnant is such a lovely time (well, for the most part – I definitely had some woes!)
 But I won’t lie, being pregnant was also extremely stressful for me at times.
 There are so many physical changes that happen when you’re pregnant, then you add in the internal and external pressures of pregnancy and being a first time mother, and then add hormones to the mix, it can be overwhelming.
-Oh, and if you happened to be pregnant in 2020 when COVID was emerging, it was extra stressful.
+Oh, and if you happened to be pregnant in 2020, it was extra stressful.

 I don’t think that most people mean to be hurtful or induce stress with their comments or actions.
 Maybe they’ve never been pregnant so they don’t think about it.
 Or maybe they were comfortable with some questions that others aren’t.
 Or maybe it’s just been a while since they had kids and don’t recall the stressors.
 Regardless of the situation you may find yourself in, today I’m sharing some common themes I’ve heard and also personally experienced that aren’t always received by a mom-to-be.

 The bottom line is everyone’s experience is different, deeply personal and there is probably more going on than you realize.

 So comment gently.
 My goal here isn’t to be negative but to help you think through some things you may have said in the past that could be phrased just a little bit differently the next time you’re congratulating a mother to be.